 52. Which of the following is the main purpose of the integration strategy for integration testing in the small?

-To specify which modules to combine when, and how many at once.
+The main purpose of the integration strategy is to specify which modules to combine when and how many at once.

 54. Given the following code, which statement is true about the minimum number of test cases required for full statement and branch coverage?